feluxe/sty-docs/README.md

 ## Description

-This repo contains [sty](https://github.com/feluxe/sty)'s documentation website: http://sty.mewo.dev
+This repo contains the _source_ for [sty](https://github.com/feluxe/sty)'s documentation website: http://sty.mewo.dev

-The documentation website is build with sphinx.
+The website is created with a static-site-generator named [Sphinx](https://www.sphinx-doc.org).

+The resulting builds are deployed via github-pages using this repo: https://github.com/feluxe/sty-docs-dist

 ## Developing / Writing Docs